apiaddicts/openapi2postman/readme.md

 ## Madrid Digital
 Madrid Digital is a public administration in Spain.
 See the [Comunidad de Madrid website](https://www.comunidad.madrid/)

-# Swagger2postman
+# Openapi2postman

-swagger2postman creates automatic tests from swagger 2.0 using postman format.
+Openapi2postman creates automatic tests from Openapi 3.0 using postman format.
 Also, it creates environments files, depending of configuration.
 Those collections can be importend in postan application.
 The tests includes tests for 2xx, 4xx... and tests to validate output formats.

 ## Table of content